lupyuen/pinetime-rust-mynewt/rust/app/src/micropython.md

 Note that the Stack Limit checking has been disabled, since we don't support grow-and-shrink Heap Memory with Mynewt.

+32 KB is not a lot of Heap Memory...
+But it's sufficient for wasp-os to render a watch face on PineTime (which has 64 KB RAM).

 The Stack Memory and Mbuf Memory sizes are defined in Mynewt: [`apps/my_sensor_app/syscfg.yml`](https://github.com/lupyuen/pinetime-rust-mynewt/blob/micropython/apps/my_sensor_app/syscfg.yml)

 ```yaml